ericskim/redax/readme.md

   Abstracting a set means grouping together points and constructing a lower cardinality set.
 We support a number of methods such as:

   - Fixed vs. dynamic precision covers: Union of rectangles where each one is uniquely identified by a bitvector.
 Throwing away lower precision bits implicitly makes the cover more coarse.
-Adding addtional bits implies higher precision.
+Adding additional bits implies higher precision.
-  - Linear vs. periodic covers: Use the traditional binary encoding to identify hyperrectangles in the grid.
+  - Linear vs. periodic covers: Use the traditional binary encoding to encode hyperrectangles in the grid.
 Periodic grids use [gray code](https://en.wikipedia.org/wiki/Gray_code).
   - Embedded grids: A grid of discrete points embedded in continuous space, like the integers.

   ```python